-- (c) by the deletion in the definition of "employment law" of the word "and" at the end of paragraph (d) and the addition of the following paragraph: 50 - "(f) the Unemployment Insurance Contributions Act, 2002 (Act No. 4 of 2002);"; and
+- (a) by the insertion after the definition of "collective agreement" of the following definition: - "'Commission' mean the Commission for Conciliation, Mediation and Arbitration established by section 112;"; - (b) by the substitution for paragraph (a) of the definition of "employment law" of the following paragraph: - "(a) the Unemployment Insurance Act, [1966 (Act No. 30 of 1966)] 10 2001 (Act No. 63 of 2001);";

-- (d) by the substitution for the definition of "serve" of the following definition: "serve' means to send by electronic mail, registered post, telegram, telex, telefax or to deliver by hand, and- - (a) in respect of the Labour Courts, any other method of service specified in the rules of the Labour Court;

-- (b) in respect of the Commission, any other method of service specified in the Rules of the Commission; - (c) in respect of a bargaining council, any other method of service specified in a collective agreement concluded in the bargaining council.".
+- (c) by the deletion in the definition of "employment law" of the word "and" at the end of paragraph (d) and the addition of the following paragraph: - "(\underline{f}) the Unemployment Insurance Contributions Act, 2002 (Act No. 4 of 2002);"; and - (d) by the substitution for the definition of "serve" of the following definition: "serve" means to send by registered post, telegram, telex, telefax or to deliver by hand, and - to deliver by hand, and- - (a) in respect of the Labour Courts, any other method of service specified in the rules of the Labour Court; - (b) in respect of the Commission, any other method of service specified in the Rules of the Commission; - (c) in respect of a bargaining council, any other method of service specified in a collective agreement concluded in the bargaining council."